 - Emotional support

-If your child is not already on ADHD medication, you’re probably considering whether they should be before their first semester.
+If your child is not already on ADHD medication, you’re probably considering whether they should be before their first semester of college.
 Here are some of your options.

 Stimulants are the most common form of treating ADHD.
 They increase the production of helpful chemicals in the brain, reducing the symptoms of ADHD by about 70%.